Jensen Karp: Cinnamon Toast Crunch incident

 On March 22, 2021, Karp tweeted a photograph of apparent discarded shrimp tails he claimed to have found in a box of Cinnamon Toast Crunch he purchased, despite the facility not producing a single product containing shrimp.
 Additionally, Karp said he found a piece of string, "small black pieces" embedded into some pieces of the cereal, and an object that looked like a pea.
 The tweet about the alleged incident went viral, bringing safety concerns in General Mills' manufacturing process into question.
-General Mills later issued a statement on Twitter claiming the tails were "an accumulation of the cinnamon sugar that sometimes can occur when ingredients aren't thoroughly blended".
-A company representative claimed “that there’s no possibility of cross contamination with shrimp”.
-As of March 23, General Mills claims that the company is investigating the case, but that contamination "did not occur at [their] facility".
+General Mills later issued a statement on Twitter claiming the purported shrimp tails were "an accumulation of the cinnamon sugar that sometimes can occur when ingredients aren't thoroughly blended".
+A company representative said "that there's no possibility of cross contamination with shrimp."
+On March 23, General Mills said the company was investigating the case, but that contamination "did not occur at [their] facility."
 Karp's presence on Twitter ceased at the time of this incident, alongside concurrent accusations of emotional abuse and gaslighting by former romantic partners.
 His last tweet was posted on 24 March 2021.